-You need to be able to manage day-to-day life in a policing role without a problem and it is expected you won't be regularly having sick days off work.
-However, if you need regular medication to stay healthy, you may still be accepted, if you can provide evidence of being able to manage this yourself.
-Every candidate receives a detailed individual assessment, and police forces can accept candidates with many common health conditions, as long as they are under control.
-However, if you can't carry out the role safely without putting your own health at risk, or you can't meet some of the core requirements, you will not be found fit for the job.
+You need to be able to manage day-to-day life in a policing role and it is expected you won't require regular sick days.
+However, if you need regular medication to stay healthy, this will be reviewed by your allocated force for suitability.
+Every candidate receives a detailed individual assessment, and police forces can accept candidates with many common health conditions, if you can provide evidence that they are under control.
+However, if you can't carry out the role safely without putting your own health at risk, or you can't meet some of the core requirements, you will not be able to join the programme.